pyCGNS/pyCGNS/NAVigater/readme.txt

 The pick operation shoots a ray into the 3D scene and returns information about the objects that the ray hits.
-The first element hited by the ray is highlighted in red and a blue wireframe outlines the bounding box of the selected object.In the top left-hand corner of the ``VTK view``, the list of the paths of elements hited by the ray appears.
-In our case, there is only one path because only one object was hited by the shot ray.
+The first element hit by the ray is highlighted in red and a blue wireframe outlines the bounding box of the selected object.In the top left-hand corner of the ``VTK view``, the list of the paths of elements hit by the ray appears.
+In our case, there is only one path because only one object was hit by the shot ray.
 The path of the selected element also appears in the box.
 In this example, the object's path is ``dom1/PENTA_6{TRI}``.

 .. image:: ../doc/images/cgnsnav_im12.png